open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/connectors/ingestion/workflows/data-quality/tests.md

 {% note %}

 The Table Row Inserted Count To Be Between cannot be executed against tables that have configured a partition in OpenMetadata.
-The logic of the test performed will be similar to executiong a Table Row Count to be Between test against a table with a partition configured.
+The logic of the test performed will be similar to executing a Table Row Count to be Between test against a table with a partition configured.

 {% /note %}